The Toyota MR2 is one of Japan’s most legendary sports cars.

 Here in New Zealand where the authors are based, there are many Japanese import MR2s on the road.
-The earliest Rev 1/Rev 2 models will often have no airbags at all -- either in the driver or passenger seat (we understand that US market SW20 MR2s all had driver airbags – feel free to leave a comment below if you have any evidence to the contrary).
+The earliest Rev 1/Rev 2 models will often have no airbags at all – either in the driver or passenger seat (we understand that US market SW20 MR2s all had driver airbags – feel free to leave a comment below if you have any evidence to the contrary).

 The W10 generation of course had even more limited safety equipment!

 How Do I Make My Toyota MR2 Safer?

 If you have a Toyota MR2 and want to make it safer, there are a few steps you can take.